MicrosoftDocs/sdk-api/sdk-api-src/content/mileffects/nf-mileffects-imilbitmapeffectprimitive-getaffinematrix.md

 ## -description

-Retrieves the affine transormation matrix for the effect.
+Retrieves the affine transformation matrix for the effect.

 ## -parameters